hiveot/hub.capnp/thingview/README.md

 # Thing View

-The thingview Hub plugin provides a web user interface on Things available through the Hub.
-This user interfaces uses the ThingClient service to access the client configuration, known TDs and update events published by Thing devices.
+This thingview plugin lets users view and update Things through a webbrowser.

 ## Objective